McAllen, Texas in the Rio Grande Valley

 I peeked in the newly renovated dining room earlier.

 It looked very different than the dark dining decor that I spotted on the internet.

 We returned at 7:30.
 There was only one other couple dining when we arrived.
 Our cozy booth made it feel like we had the place to ourselves.

 The food was pretty amazing.
-I had Chef Ari's ravioli of the night, which was stuffed with Osso Bucco.
+I had Chef Ari's special of the night, which was ravioli, stuffed with Osso Bucco.
 Don got the catch of the day, salmon.
 We were surprised with complimentary salads, since the wait for our food was a little long.
 But we were in no hurry!

 The best part of our evening was pulling out the old cookbook to share with the chef and our waiter Oscar.
 How fun that this cookbook inspired our visit to Casa de Palmas... and that Ari and Oscar were amused by that.

-Oscar and I decided to pose with our masks down, since we both were vaccinated.
+Oscar and I decided to pose with our masks down, when we concluded that we'd both been vaccinated.
 Oh the world is feeling better!